tmancal74/aceto/README.rst

 Installation from source:

-One way of installing is by downloading source code from github.com.
+The safest way of installing Aceto is by downloading source code from github.com.
 You need to configur the Makefile by changing the content of the 'conf/conf.in' file to point to a file containing gcc flags (gcc_linux.in and gcc_mac.in files are tested).
-Of course your system has to have gcc compiler istalled.
+Of course your system has to have gcc and gfortran compilers installed.
 Then you need to create a 'lib' directory in your home directory.
-This is a temporal fix, but right now, shared library 'libaceto.so' is "installed" locally this way.
+This is a temporal fix, but right now, shared library 'libaceto-version-platform.so' is "installed" locally to this directory.
 Then you need to issue

 > make
 > make install